Knee Replacement Procedures

 10 years ago people would stay in the hospital for 5-10 days.
 Now people can go home the day after surgery.

 Total knee replacements—or total knee arthroplasty—are one of the most common orthopedic procedures.

-Dr. Schwartz and Dr. Lange have been exclusively performing minimally invasive, computer-guided total knee replacements since 2003-2004.
+Dr. Schwartz has been exclusively performing minimally invasive, computer-guided total knee replacements since 2003-2004.
 Computer-guided technology allows for the most accurate alignment during the knee surgery.